Dhananjay (politician): Student politics

+He defeated Umesh Chandra Ajmeera of Akhil Bharatiya Vidyarthi Parishad with a margin of 922 votes.

-His victory was regarded as a significant moment for campus politics, marking the return of a Dalit student leader to the post after nearly thirty years.
+His victory marked the return of a Dalit student leader to the post after nearly three decades.

-During his tenure, the students’ union addressed issues related to campus safety, scholarships, and student participation in university governance.
+In 2026, he registered a complaint to the National Commission for Scheduled Castes, against Santishree Dhulipudi Pandit, Vice Chancellor of JNU, accusing her of anti-Dalit and discriminative comments on a podcast.

 Political career

 After completing his term at JNU, Dhananjay joined active politics with the CPI(ML) Liberation.

-The party nominated him to contest the 2025 Bihar Legislative Assembly election from the Bhorey constituency, a seat reserved for Scheduled Castes.
+The party nominated him to contest the 2025 Bihar Legislative Assembly election from the Bhorey Assembly constituency, a seat reserved for Scheduled Castes.

-His candidature reflected the party’s effort to promote youth and Dalit participation in Bihar’s political landscape.